MrHedmad/blog/content/posts/future_research.md

 OR should explicitly detail every experiment, with a mini-rationale statement and noting down the considerations made on the results.
 This has two benefits.
 First, the researcher must consciously process why each experiment is run, and what information can be derived from it.
 Secondly, encapsulating data from each experiment individually makes later FAIRification both easier and in some cases possible.
 Structured protocols should help in this regard, if implemented and followed correctly.

-> It might be possible to collate FIPs and Structured protocols into a single entity, FAIR Structured Protocols.
+> It might be possible to collate FIPs and Structured protocols into a single entity, which could be called FAIR-Enabled Structured Protocols.

 All experiments, regardless of "positive" or "negative" outcome should be considered for preservation.
-Only if breaks of the structured protocols are identified it may be fair to outright discard the experimental data due to technical failure.
+Only violations of the structured protocols are identified may warrant the outright deletion of the experimental data due to technical failure.
 If the researcher still believes that the experiment failed (regardless of outcome), but a breakage of protocol cannot be clearly determined, the experiment can be retained but marked as potentially faulty.

 A single experiment may be trying to answer more than one question, or might contain internal controls for quality assurance.
 Additionally, information regarding laboratory quality controls and known confounding factors need to be included in the metadata of the experiment.
-It is important that this quality information is properly recorded and reflected in the final metadata.
+It is important that this quality information is individually properly recorded and reflected as separate in the final metadata.

 The summarize, each experiment "block' has to carry the following information:
-- The rational of the experiment;
+- The rationale of the experiment;
 - The data itself, potentially already in the structure required by the FIP;
 - The (annotated) run information of the Structured protocol used, as well as its version;
 - The considerations made by the researcher on the resulting experiment.

-To collate this different information together, an identifier can be used to mark all related files.
+To group this different information together, an identifier can be used to mark all related files.
+FAIR Containers such as Research Object Crates might be useful.

 ## Post-experimental phase
-After the (main) experimental phase is completed, it is important to collate all experiments which where not discarded (again, regardless of outcome) and all the considerations made on them into a large document which I'll call *interpretation*.
+After the (main) experimental phase is completed, it is important to collate all experiments which where not discarded (again, regardless of outcome) and all considerations made on them into a large document which I'll call *interpretation*.
-This document includes everything that was done during the experiment, and may coincide with the laboratory notebook.
+This document includes everything that was done during the experimental phase, and may or may not coincide with the laboratory notebook.

 This document, when redacted, will be the starting point of both research articles and the way that data will be ultimately deposited in long-term repositories.